satheshshiva/Adguard-Home-Browser-Ext/README.md

 ## Features:
 ✓ Disable protection for specific time
 ✓ Supports multiple instances
-✓ Supports chrome, firefox browsers
+✓ Tested in Mozilla Firefox, Google Chrome, Microsoft Edge browsers

 ## Build
 Follow these instructions to build and run the project.